-This task includes one of the most studied cases and a very mature field of abdominal segmentation.
+This task includes one of the most \emre{frequently} studied cases and a very mature field of abdominal segmentation.
 Therefore, it provides a good opportunity to test the effectiveness of the participating models compared to the existing approaches.
 Although the provided datasets only include healthy organs, the injection of contrast media creates several additional challenges, as described in Section III.B.
 Nevertheless, the highest scores of the challenge were obtained in this task (Fig.\ref{fig:task_mean}b).

 The on-site winner was MedianCHAOS with a score of 80.45$\pm$8.61 and the online winner is PKDIA with 82.46$\pm$8.47.
-Being an ensemble strategy, the performances of the sub-networks of MedianCHAOS are illustrated in Fig. \ref{fig:task_all}.c.
-When individual metrics are analyzed, DICE performances seem to be outstanding (i.e. 0.98$\pm$0.00) for both winners (i.e. scores 97.79$\pm$0.43 for PKDIA and 97.55$\pm$0.42 for MedianCHAOS).
+Being an ensemble strategy, the performance of the sub-networks of MedianCHAOS is illustrated in Fig. \ref{fig:task_all}.c.
+When individual metrics are analyzed, DICE performance seem to be outstanding (i.e. 0.98$\pm$0.00) for both winners (i.e. scores 97.79$\pm$0.43 for PKDIA and 97.55$\pm$0.42 for MedianCHAOS).
 Similarly, ASSD performances have very high mean and small variance (i.e. 0.89$\pm$0.36 [score: 94.06$\pm$2.37] for PKDIA and 0.90$\pm$0.24 [94.02$\pm$1.6] for MedianCHAOS).
-On the other hand, RAVD and MSSD scores are significantly low resulting in reduced overall performance.
+On the other hand, RAVD and MSSD scores are \emre{dramatically} low resulting in reduced overall performance.
 Actually, this outcome is valid for all tasks and participating methods.

-Regarding semi-automatic approaches in \citep{kavur2019b}, the best three have received scores 72.8 (active contours with a mean interaction time (MIT) of 25 minutes ), 68.1 (robust static segmenter having a MIT of 17 minutes), and 62.3 (i.e. watershed with MIT of 8 minutes).
-Thus, the successful designs among participants in deep learning-based automatic segmentation algorithms have outperformed the interactive approaches by a large margin.
-This increase reaches almost to the inter-expert level for volumetric analysis and average surface differences.
+Regarding semi-automatic approaches in \citep{kavur2019b}, the best three \lk{entries} received scores \emre{of} 72.8 (active contours with a mean interaction time (MIT) of 25 minutes ), 68.1 (robust static segmenter having an MIT of 17 minutes), and 62.3 (i.e. watershed with MIT of 8 minutes).
+Thus, the successful designs among participants in deep learning-based automatic segmentation algorithms have outperformed the interactive approaches by a large margin. \lk{The quality of the segmentation} reaches almost the inter-expert level for volumetric analysis and average surface differences.
 However, there is still a need for improvement considering the metrics related to maximum error margins (i.e. RAVD and MSSD).
-An important drawback of the deep approaches is observed as they might completely fail and generate unreasonably low scores for particular cases, \emre{ such as the inferior vena cava region shown in Fig.\ref{fig:task2_liver}. }
+An important drawback of the deep approaches is \lk{that} they might completely fail and generate unreasonably low scores for particular cases, such as the inferior vena cava region shown in Fig.\ref{fig:task2_liver}.